doc4d/docs/docs/API/SessionClass.md

 The [`userName`](#username) property is available at session object level (read-only).

-Regarding remote client sessions, the function only concerns the code executed in the context of a [web request sent through a Web area](../Desktop/clientServer.md#sharing-the-session-with-qodly-pages-in-web-areas).
+- **Remote/Standalone sessions**: The function only concerns the code executed in the context of a [web access sharing the session](../Desktop/clientServer.md#sharing-the-remote-session-for-web-accesses).
+- **Stored procedure sessions**: The function does nothing and always returns True.

 #### Example